IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 ![](/doc_images/comm_flow.png)

-1. The user will interact with our Node.js application in their browser.
+1. The admin will interact with Marbles, our Node.js application, in their browser.
 1. This client side JS code will open a websocket to the backend Node.js application.
-The client JS will send messages to the backend when the user interacts with the site.
+The client JS will send messages to the backend when the admin interacts with the site.
-1. A query or invocation is formally known as a proposal.
-This proposal is built via the HFC SDK and then sent to a blockchain peer to carry out the user's actions.
+1. Reading or writing the ledger is known as a proposal.
+This proposal is built by Marbles (via the HFC SDK) and then sent to a blockchain peer.
-1. The peer will communicate to its chaincode container.
-It will simulate the invocation and if there are no issues it will endorse the transaction.
+1. The peer will communicate to its Marbles chaincode container.
+The chaincode will run and simulate the transaction.
+If there are no issues it will endorse the transaction and send it back to Marbles.
-1. The peer will send the endorsed proposal to the ordering service.
+1. Marbles (via HFC) will then send the endorsed proposal to the ordering service.
 The orderer will package many proposals into a block.
 Then it will broadcast the new block to the peers in the network.
 1. Finally the peer will validate the block and write it to its ledger.
+The transaction has now taken effect and any subsequent reads will reflect this change.

 ### Context Clues
 There are 3 distinct parts/worlds that you need to keep straight.